ExeterCodeClub/Support/timelapse/task1.md

 Run the script by finding the run button somewhere in the IDE and pressing it.
 Usually `ctrl s` to save, then `F5` works as well.

-If it runs without errors, check that there is a file called pythonimage.jpg in your chosen directory (e.g. `Documents` or `Desktop`).
+If it runs without errors, check that there is a file called pythonimage.jpg in your chosen folder (e.g. `Documents` or `Desktop`).